SeamusJ/simple-parameterized-queries/README.md

 # simple-parameterized-queries

-This is a class for creating super simple parameterized queries in classic ASP.
+This is a class for creating super simple parameterized queries in classic ASP applications, or Windows Script utilities.

 Classic ASP is a technology that has not been current in well over a decade.
 But despite that, there are a lot of legacy applications still floating around written in classic ASP.
+Using parameterized queries will go a long way towards preventing sql injection vulnerabilities.
+Sadly, SQL injection vulnerabilities are quite common in legacy Classic ASP application.
 Should you find yourself tasked with maintaining one of those applications, this class may help to clean up some of that code.

+For Windows Script utilities, you will probably be less concerned with SQL injection.
+However, this class can simplify your code by providing a concise way to access a database.

 This class is written in JScript, Microsoft's ECMA Script 3 implementation for Classic ASP.
 This allows the creation of a class with methods that handle an arbitratry number of parameters.
 And because Classic ASP supports both VB Script and JScript, your VB Script code can create and use instances of this class despite the fact that it is written in a different scripting language.